grassroot-software/grassroot_curriculum/foundations/introduction/motivation_and_mindset.md

 #### Rabbit Holes

-Because we cover so much material on The Odin Project and link to so many high quality courses and tools, it is easy for students to get pulled into rabbit holes by spending time trying to learn all there is to know about a subject that they aren't ready for or won't benefit them much. **We have put a lot of effort into structuring the curriculum** so that all of the important things that you need to know about web development are covered exactly when you need to know them.
+Because we cover so much material on The Grassroot Project and link to so many high quality courses and tools, it is easy for students to get pulled into rabbit holes by spending time trying to learn all there is to know about a subject that they aren't ready for or won't benefit them much. **We have put a lot of effort into structuring the curriculum** so that all of the important things that you need to know about web development are covered exactly when you need to know them.

 **Solution:** Stick to the path laid out as much as possible.
 Try to limit time spent going down rabbit holes as these sidetracks can really ruin your momentum.